Steel Shed Maintenance (2021 Update)

 Scratches should be dealt with immediately

 How do you treat it?
 Fairly simply.
 Give the damaged area a good wash down first.
 Don’t use a power hose (it may damage it further), but instead a simple dabbing down with a towel after a quick soapless sponge-wash should suffice.
-Once it’s fully dry apply a clear sealant (e.g. EpoxyShield) to fortify the area.
+Once it’s fully dry, apply a clear sealant (e.g. EpoxyShield or Tec7) to fortify the area.
 Make sure you’ve smoothed it out, so that there’s no excess on the area that you’ve just sealed.
 Allow this to dry fully.
 Throw your eye over it a week or so later just to make sure it’s looking good.
-If necessary
+If it needs more, apply until you’re happy that the area is fully sealed.

 Don’t block up the Vents!